davidprush/davidprush.github.io/index.md

 2. Programming
 3. Breaking and fixing things
 4. Learning anything that challenges the way I think

-### Self-taught & formal education

-I started coding before I took my first course in programming.
-The first class I took was in high school, and it used Pascal.
-After the Pascal intro course, I took AP Computer Science my senior year.
-I attended the University of Pittsburgh where I pursued a degree in Information Science.
-I considered Computer Science, but it was the year `2000`, and the `Information Age` was exploding because of the Internet.
-Nonetheless, I did not complete my degree because I felt it was not worth the money.

 #### I hope to let programming journey continue...